Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Direct and inverse scattering theory

 where

-converges uniformly in $z\in\R$.
+converges uniformly in $x\in\R$.

-The {\bf scattering data} associated with the first of equation \eqref{eq:pair} are: \begin{itemize} \item[1.] one of the reflection coefficients, \item[2.] the poles of the transmission coefficient $T(\zl)$ (or of $T(\zl^*)^*$).
-We call such poles {\it the discrete eigenvalues} in the upper half-plane $\C^+$ (or in the lower half-plane) and denote them by $ia_j$ (or by $-ia_j^*$) for $j=1,\ldots,N$. \item[3.] a set of constants $N_j$ ($\overline{N}_j$) for $j=1,\ldots,N$ associated to the discrete eigenvalues $ia_j$ ($-ia_j^*$) $j=1,\ldots, N$ in the upper half-plane (lower half-plane).
-These constants are called the {\it norming constants}. \end{itemize} By using elementary arguments of complex analysis it is possible to prove that if there are no spectral singularities then the number of discrete eigenvalues is finite.
-We present, for the sake of simplicity, the scattering theory assuming that each pole of the transmission coefficient has multiplicity equal to one (the general case can be treated as shown in \cite{D}).
+The scattering data associated with the first of equation \eqref{eq:pair} are: \begin{itemize} \item[1.] one of the reflection coefficients; \item[2.] the poles of the transmission coefficient $T(\zl)$ (or of $T(\zl^*)^*$); we call such poles {\it the discrete eigenvalues} in the upper half-plane $\C^+$ (or in the lower half-plane $\C^-$) and denote them by $ia_j$ (or by $-ia_j^*$) for $j=1,\ldots,n$, with $\mathrm{Re}(a_{j})>0$; \item[3.] a set of constants $c_j$ ($\overline{c}_j$) for $j=1,\ldots,n$ associated to the discrete eigenvalues $ia_j$ ($-ia_j^*$) $j=1,\ldots, n$ in the upper half-plane (lower half-plane); these constants are called the {\it norming constants}. \end{itemize} It is well-known that if there are no spectral singularities, then the number of discrete eigenvalues is finite \cite{FT}.
+It is crucial to observe that, in general, the poles of the transmission coefficient $T(\zl)$ are not necessarily simple and may have multiplicity larger than one.
+However, for the sake of simplicity, unless explicitly indicated differently, here and thereafter in Section \ref{sec:2} we assume that each pole of the transmission coefficient has multiplicity equal to one, as this is not restrictive when proving the symmetry of the norming constants (see Proposition \ref{P4}).
+The same relations can be established when the multiplicity is greater than one by following the procedure illustrated in \cite{D}.
 The way to construct the norming constants is standard (see \cite{AblSeg, CdG, FT}).

-However, for the sake of completeness, we prefer to insert their construction.
-Let us assume that there are finitely many poles $ia_1,\ldots,ia_N$ of the transmission coefficient $T(\zl)$ in the upper half-plane $\C^+$, all of which are assumed to be simple.
-We let $\tau_s$ stand for the residue of $T(\zl)$ at $\zl=ia_s$, i.e.,
+Let us assume that there are finitely many poles $ia_1,\ldots,ia_n$ of the transmission coefficient $T(\zl)$ in the upper half-plane $\C^+$, all of which are assumed to be simple.
+Following \cite{AblSeg, CdG, FT}, we let $\theta_j$ stand for the residue of $T(\zl)$ at $\zl=ia_j$, \textit{i.e.}